omar-moustafa-code/Smart-Sort-Waste-Classification/README.md

 ## Acknowledgements

-This project would not have been possible without the support of:
+This project would not have been possible without the unwavering support of:

 - **Dr. Noha Youssef** — Thesis advisor, Department of Mathematics and Actuarial Science, AUC
 - **Ms. Mahira Hassan** — Nestlé, for industry collaboration and funding